 Unless your region has hard winter frosts, Abelia Kaleidoscope will be perfectly fine outside in the winter.
 Protect container plants from hard frosts by keeping them in a greenhouse or indoors.

 Thanks to its compact nature, Abelia Kaleidoscope makes an ideal container shrub.
-They’ll need to be repotted every two or three years to keep them growing well.
+They must be repotted every two or three years to keep them growing well.

 Choose a new pot with a few extra inches of space.
 Water the plant a few days beforehand to help some soil stick to the roots.
 In the new pot, use a mix of soil from the previous pot and fresh compost.
 Give the plant a thorough watering.